saritasa-nest/saritasa-dotnet-tools/docs/messages/commands.rst

             public int ProjectId { get; set; }
         }

 3. Create command handler.
 To create it make new separate class, add ``CommandHandlers`` attribute to it and make a method within it where accept your command as first argument.
+Method name should start with ``Handle`` prefix and first argument should be command class.

     .. code-block:: c#